stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

---'you can't transfer energy with a hundred percent efficiency', you'll always waste somewhere else-- Basically, you can't transfer energy from one form to another with a hundred percent efficiency.
+--'you can't transfer energy with a hundred percent efficiency', you'll always waste somewhere else.
+Basically, you can't transfer energy from one form to another with a hundred percent efficiency.
 You'll always create [__TIM:__ Something.
 Yeah.] a third-- a little bit of loss into a third form of energy.

 #### TIM